lazyatom/interblah.net/soups/blog/notes-on-notes-on-counting-tree-nodes.snip.markdown

     > odd_numbers.next
     StopIteration: iteration reached an end

-So, that's quite neat (albeit somewhat convoluted compared to `1.upto(10).select(&:odd)`, with or without `to_enum` on the end).
+So, that's quite neat (albeit somewhat convoluted compared to `1.upto(10).select(&:odd)`).
 To extend this further, let's imagine that I _hate_ the lucky number 7, so I also don't want that be included.
 In fact, somewhat perversely, I want to stick it right in the face of superstition by replacing 7 with the unluckiest number, 13.

 Yes, I know this is weird, but bear with me.
 If you have read Tom's post (go read it), you'll already know that this can also be achieved with a new enumerator: